In-Vitro Fertilization (IVF) Side Effects at Each Stage

 What happens?

-Instead, we want all the eggs to reach maturity at around the same time, resulting in a higher egg yield during retrieval.
-Taking OCs prior to your cycle-start can pause follicular growth at a small size so that when injections start (see the next stage), the follicles all start at a similar size and grow together.
+Instead, we want all of your eggs to reach maturity around the same time, resulting in a higher yield during egg retrieval.
+Taking oral contraceptives (AKA birth control pills) prior to your beginning your IVF cycle helps pause follicular growth at a small size so that when we move on to the next stage, each follicle is starting at a similar size and growing together.

-Overall, the side effects are mild if noticeable at all.
+Overall, the side effects of this stage of IVF are mild, if noticeable at all.
 They can include:

 - Spotting